COMBAT

 FALLING DAMAGE

-Characters suffer 3 points of Wound Point and Resilience Point damage for each 10’ that they fall.
+Characters suffer 3 WP & RP damage for each 10’ that they fall.

 DROWNING

-If they are reduced to 0 Resilience or Wound Points, they will Die unless another character saves them.
+If a character's Resilience or Wound Points reach 0 because of Drowning, they will die unless another character saves them.

 INCAPACITATION

-The character regains consciousness with 1 Resilience Point and recovers 1 additional Resilience Point per round if they are not in combat.
+The character regains consciousness with 1 RP and recovers 1 additional RP per round if they are not in combat.

 MORTAL WOUNDS